shaik1002/biggitlabbomb/doc/administration/settings/jira_cloud_app.md

 If a GitLab upgrade makes changes to the app descriptor, you must reinstall the app.

-### Create an Atlassian Marketplace listing
+### Create a marketplace listing

 [Prerequisites](#prerequisites-1)

-If you do not want to [use development mode](#install-the-app-in-development-mode), you can create your own Atlassian Marketplace listing.
+If you do not want to [use development mode](#install-the-app-in-development-mode), you can create your own marketplace listing.
 This way, you can install the GitLab for Jira Cloud app from the Atlassian Marketplace.

-To create an Atlassian Marketplace listing:
+To create a marketplace listing:

 1. Register as an Atlassian Marketplace vendor.
 1. List your application with the application descriptor URL.